Latency considerations for stochastic optimizers in variational quantum algorithms: Shot-Adaptive Line Search

-In our setting, a gradient estimate $g^k$ is computed by averaging a number $N_{g^k}$ of single-shot estimates of the gradient $\nabla f(\thetab^k)$.
-As a result, $g^k$ can be written $g^k(\thetab^k; \xi^k)$, where $\xi^k$ denotes a realization of the random variable $\Xi^k$ representing all possible shot sequences that could be observed when obtaining $N_{g^k}$ many single-shot estimates of $\nabla f(\thetab^k)$.
-We stress that in our notation, whenever $\xi$ has a superscript $(k)$, there is an implied sample size $N_{g^k}$ to distinguish it from the atomic random variable $\xi$ involved in the single-shot estimator.
-We require $g^k(\thetab^k;\xi^k)$ to satisfy the following property. \begin{condition} For some $p\in(0,1/2)$ and for some accuracy level $\epsilon_g>0$,
+In our setting, a directional derivative estimate $g_i^k \approx \partial_i f(\theta^k)$ (see \eqref{eq:ps_grad}) is computed by averaging a number $N_{g_i,k}$ of single-shot estimates of the directional derivative, $g_i^k(\thetab^k;\xi)$.
+As a result, the gradient estimate $g^k$ can be written $g^k(\thetab^k; \xi^k)$, where $\xi^k$ denotes a realization of the random variable $\Xi^k$ representing all possible shot sequences that could be observed when obtaining $N_{g_i,k}$ many single-shot estimates of each $\partial_i f(\thetab^k)$, and concatenating the estimates into a $n$-dimensional gradient vector.
+We stress that in our notation, whenever $\xi$ has a superscript $(k)$, there is an implied (set of) sample size(s) $N_{g_i,k}$ to distinguish it from the atomic random variable $\xi$ involved in the single-shot estimator.